A thermodynamical model for paleomagnetism in Earth's crust: The analysis by a time-discrete approximation

 provided $1/s+1/\qexp^*+1/\rexp\le1$, which needs a sufficiently big $r$ as specified in \eqref{ass:4}.
-Actually, the growth of $\widehat\CC_\eps'$ with $\widehat\CC_\eps$ from \eqref{regul} is even better but, in Step~5, we will use that this estimate is even uniform with respect to $\varepsilon>0$.
-The last term in \eqref{mag-mech-engr-disc+} can be estimated by using the growth assumption (\ref{ass}b,d) on $\widehat\CC$ and on $\phi$ as
+Actually, the growth of $\GG_\eps'$ and $\CCC_\eps'$ with $\GG_\eps$ and $\CCC_\eps$ from \eqref{regul} is even better but, in Step~5, we will use that this estimate is even uniform with respect to $\varepsilon>0$.
+The last term in \eqref{mag-mech-engr-disc+} can be estimated by using the growth assumption (\ref{ass}c,d) on $\CCC$ and on $\phi$ as

-which holds for $1/s+1/p\le1$ (which is satisfied if $p>d$) and for $1/s+1/\qexp^*\le1$ (which is satisfied if $s\ge{\qexp^*}'$.
+which holds for $1/s+1/p\le1$ (which is satisfied if $p>d$) and for $1/s+1/\qexp^*\le1$ (which is satisfied if $s\ge{\qexp^*}'$).
 Merging \eqref{adiabat-est-1}--\eqref{adiabat-est-2} with \eqref{mag-mech-engr-disc+}, we obtain the estimates:

-The $L^\sigma$-estimate \eqref{est-disc+vartheta} of $\Nabla\overline\W_\etau$ can be read from \eqref{est-disc+theta} due to $\Nabla\overline\W_\etau=\Nabla\gamma(\overline\theta_\etau) =\gamma'(\overline\theta_\etau)\Nabla\overline\theta_\etau$.
+The $L^\sigma$-estimate \eqref{est-disc+vartheta}of $\nabla\overline\W_\etau$ can be read from \eqref{est-disc+theta} due to $\nabla\overline\W_\etau=\nabla\gamma(\overline\theta_\etau) =\gamma'(\overline\theta_\etau)\nabla\overline\theta_\etau$.
 The $L^s$-estimate of $\overline\W_\etau$ is to be read by the Gagliardo-Nirenberg interpolation of the first estimate in \eqref{est-disc+vartheta} with \eqref{est-disc-w}.

 In addition, by comparison from \eqref{ED-4+d}, we obtain also